-It may be helpful to clearly label these, or even keep them in separate folders or envelopes solely for your own reference.
-Giving this some thought is important if you choose to mingle your personal notes and drafts with documents that are public records.
+It may be helpful to clearly label your personal notes and drafts, or even keep them in separate folders for your own reference.
+Giving the organization of your records some thought is important if you choose to mingle your personal notes and drafts with documents that are public records.